conan-io/docs/uploading_packages/running_your_server.rst

 Permissions parameters
 ++++++++++++++++++++++

-By default, the server configuration is similar to the conan.io server.
-Read can be done anonymous, but uploading requires registered users.
+By default, the server configuration is: Read can be done anonymous, but uploading requires registered users.
 Users can be easily registered in the ``[users]`` section, defining a pair of ``login: password`` for each one.
 Yes, plain text passwords at the moment, but as the server is on-premises (behind firewall), you just need to trust your sysadmin :)